Symflower fix

 The DevQualityEval benchmark uses symflower fix whenever a model generates code that doesn't compile. symflower fix is also used in the write-test and transpile tasks in case the generated code fails the included tests.

-Benchmarking results show that static code analysis with symflower fix can positively impact LLM performance in generating compilable code (tested in Go):
+Benchmarking results (see previous results from DevQualityEval v0.6 and DevQualityEval v1.0, and check out the latest deep dive for up-to-date results) show that static code analysis with symflower fix can positively impact LLM performance in generating compilable code (tested in Go).

-Results suggest that using symflower fix, a weaker and cheaper model (with static analysis) can outperform a larger model (without static analysis) at generating compilable code:
+Results suggest that using static code repair and static analysis, a weaker and cheaper model can outperform a larger model (without static analysis or static code repair) at generating compilable code.

 In this example, strings and fmt are unused imports: